JonasAlfredsson/docker-rsyncd/README.md

 > I recommend using `--network=host` to get some nicer printouts in the logs,
 > but it is up to you if you prefer to port forward instead (port `873`).

+### Logging
+Since the service is running inside a container its output goes straight to `stdout` to then be caught by Docker.
+By default this container set the `-v` flag and `--log-file-format='%o %h [%a] %m (%u) %f %l'` as `CMD` arguments.
+This is very easy to override by providing your own CMD which will replace what is set in the [Dockerfile](./Dockerfile).

 ### Using chroot
 Since this image defaults to `use chroot = yes` it might be necessary to provide the `--cap-add=SYS_CHROOT` [flag][3] if you run into any weird error